inker839/cfg-and-another-staff-l4d2/dual berretas ahk script/README.txt

 3) Start script
 4) While pressed m1 it is spamming m1
 5) Right shift to exit app
+6) B - to pause/unpause script

-//note also can be used 4 hunter ceiling and in cs2
+//this script can be used in any game